-Reviewing the policies and programmes implemented since 2002 provide an accurate report of the actual, as distinct from intended, state building agenda in order to ascertain the prospects of moving towards resilience.
+A review of the policies and programmes implemented since 2002 provides an accurate report of the actual, as distinct from intended, state building agenda in order to ascertain the prospects of moving towards resilience.
 The post-conflict agenda is captured by the succession of development plans, Poverty Reduction Strategies, adopted and implemented by the Government of the day.
-These were treated largely as a technical exercise without accounting for the underlying political and economic forces that shaped the outputs of the technical exercises.
-New laws, institutions, skills training, to execute policies mostly advocated by partners with sweeteners (initial funding) were designed and formulated.
-Some hardware of development, infrastructure in the form of roads, schools and buildings for clinics, courts etc. were produced.
+These were treated largely as a technical exercise without accounting for the underlying political and economic forces that shaped their actual outputs.
+New laws, institutions, and skills training to execute policies mostly advocated by external partners with the sweetener of initial funding were designed and formulated.
+Some hardware of development, infrastructure in the form of roads, schools and buildings for clinics, courts, and so on were produced.

-As was the case in the 60s and 70s, many of these initiatives gave the illusion of development progress, but fell short in alleviating the problems faced by citizens.
+As was the case in the 60s and 70s, many of these initiatives gave the illusion of development progress but fell short in alleviating the problems faced by citizens.
 National indicators of socio-economic progress confirm that the accelerated improvements in citizens' welfare was not taking place.
-Real prices of basic consumer goods continue to rise, statistics of students' performance in public exams continue to slide, health data, housing, electricity access etc. all remain below the average for the continent, even though better than at the end of the conflict.
+Real prices of basic consumer goods continue to rise, statistics of students' performance in public exams continue to slide, health data, housing, electricity access, and other indicators remain below the average for the continent, even if better than at the end of the conflict.
 There has been no independent evaluation of any of the national development programmes so far.
-In all cases therefore, the reports have highlighted successes with little emphasis on how to correct failures, and worse still compensate or hold anyone accountable for them.
+In all cases therefore, reports have highlighted successes with little emphasis on how to correct failures or hold anyone accountable for them.

-Those components of the state building agenda that serve elite interests work reasonably well, but those of greatest interest to the broad based population are less successful.
-Infrastructure and electricity have focused on towns although recent efforts are emphasising the rural areas.
-Strengthening institutions has not fared so well in the light of widespread patronage and political interference.
+Those components of the state building agenda that serve elite interests work reasonably well, but those of greatest interest to the broad-based population are less successful.
+Infrastructure and electricity have focused on towns, although recent efforts are emphasising the rural areas.
+Strengthening of institutions has not fared so well in light of widespread patronage and political interference.
 The practice of building sufficient consensus for implementing difficult decisions has not been widespread, resulting in perceptions of exclusionary governance.
 Formal structures that should be expected to play a mediating role in normalising and implementing better approaches are weak or ignored.
-Human Rights Commission's reports are rarely implemented, and the results of commissions of enquiry in cases of egregious actions are also often ignored.The agenda for reconstruction did not take into account the underlying fissions in the formal State but sought to correct immediate failures that precipitated the collapse.
-Worse it assumed that reproducing some of the key attributes/trappings of statehood was sufficient to recreate a more robust and resilient state.
+Human Rights Commission reports are rarely implemented, and the results of commissions of enquiry in cases of egregious actions are also often ignored.
+The agenda for reconstruction did not take into account the underlying fissions in the formal State but sought to correct immediate failures that precipitated the collapse.
+Worse it assumed that reproducing some of the key attributes or trappings of statehood was sufficient to recreate a more robust and resilient state.

-A recent growth diagnostic study (GoSL & MCC 2014) identified insufficient and unreliable supply, and low access to electrical power, as binding constraints to private investment and economic growth in Sierra Leone.
-In addition preliminary studies suggest counter-productive business enterprise reforms and operational obstacles to private sector growth, not to mention corrupt practices that increase production costs.
+A recent growth diagnostic study (GoSL & MCC 2014) identified insufficient and unreliable supply of, and low access to, electrical power, as binding constraints to private investment and economic growth in Sierra Leone.
+In addition, preliminary studies suggest counter-productive business enterprise reforms and operational obstacles to private sector growth, as well as corrupt practices that increase production costs.
 The state building agenda actually implemented has not generated the improvement to welfare expected nor reinforced institutions for future robust growth and service delivery.
 Successive reports by the Auditor General point to major shortcomings.